“Shame on you”: Rihanna calls out Snapchat and Snap stock plummets

 Earlier this week a very questionable ad appeared on Snapchat.
 It looked like a game of “Would You Rather,” asking viewers to vote which action they would rather do.
 But instead of two innocuous choices, it offered “slap Rihanna” or “punch Chris Brown.”
-Brown, of course, is the rapper who pleaded guilty to assaulting to pop star in 2009.
+Brown, of course, is the rapper who pleaded guilty to assaulting to the pop star in 2009.

 Is it just me, or is this ad that popped up on my Snapchat extremely tone deaf?
 Like what were they thinking with this? pic.twitter.com/7kP9RHcgNG